Relient K: The Bird and the Bee Sides and Forget and Not Slow Down (2008–2010)

-Forget and Not Slow Down (2009–2010)

-In early 2009, the band began to write music for an album to be released later in 2009.
-Thiessen stated that the band had been keen on finishing the album for a 2009 release and had begun recording the new album with the band's "favorite" producer, Mark Lee Townsend at Dark Horse Recording Studio in Tennessee.
-After recording a few tracks, the band stated that more tracks were set to be recorded with John Feldmann.
-Webisodes released weekly via the band's MySpace and Facebook pages show the recording progress in the studio.
-On May 8, 2009, Thiessen announced on Twitter the album's title, Forget and Not Slow Down, also noting that 'Forget and Not Slow Down' is the name of a track.
+In early 2009, the band began to write music for an album to be released later that year.
+Thiessen retreated to Winchester, Tennessee, and isolated himself from other people for several months writing material for the new record.
+However, he stayed in contact with the other members sharing song ideas for the album.
+The band worked with producer Mark Lee Townsend again at Dark Horse Recording Studio in Nashville.
+After recording a few tracks, the band worked on more tracks and were set to be recorded with John Feldmann.
+Webisodes released weekly online to show the recording progress in the studio.
+On May 8, 2009, Thiessen announced on Twitter the album's title, Forget and Not Slow Down, also noting that "Forget and Not Slow Down" is the name of a track.
+Many of their songs in the past were about making mistakes and moving past them, which Matt Hoopes said that this album had "a lot of that feeling."
+Thiessen also shared that the band wanted to "make a rock record."
+In late May and early June, the band went on tour with Owl City, Runner Runner and the Classic Crime.
+Following this, they went on a short Northeast and Midwestern US tour in June and July 2009.

-Forget and Not Slow Down was available for pre-order, with the option of having a faux VIP-Pass signed by members of the band, and T-shirt, and a poster featuring the names of all who pre-ordered the album.
-On September 29, the album was made available for stream off of AbsolutePunk.
-It was released on October 6, 2009.

-A bonus song was offered to customers who bought the album from Amazon.com's MP3 store.
-The song is entitled "Terminals" and was produced by Owl City's Adam Young.
-The song is now available for download without purchasing the full album.
+On September 17, 2009, "Forget and Not Slow Down" was posted online, before it released as the lead single from the album on September 21.
+"Therapy" was posted online on October 1, and was released to Hot Adult Contemporary radio stations on October 19, as the album's second single.
+It was released on October 6, 2009, and was their first album release under Mono vs Stereo.
+The album peaked at number 15 on the Billboard 200 and at number one on the Christian Albums chart.
+A song titled "Terminals" was left off the album and was released as a B-side.
+It was produced by Owl City's Adam Young.
+In November and December 2009, the band went on a US tour with TobyMac.
+However, in December, Thiessen left the tour due a family emergency.
+The rest of the band stayed for the remaining four shows and were joined by Tim Skipper of House of Heroes.

-In May 2010, Relient K released a triple-compilation collection CD entitled The First Three Gears.
+In April and May 2010, the band supported Paramore on their headlining US tour, which included an appearance at The Bamboozle festival.
+On April 20, Relient K released a triple-compilation collection CD entitled The First Three Gears.
 It included the band's first three studio albums with various "EP exclusive" tracks attached to each CD, according to their approximate release year.

-In October 2010, the band contributed an original song—"What Can I Do"—for Family Christian Stores' exclusive compilation album Freedom: Artists United for International Justice Mission, created in order to generate funds for International Justice Mission in fighting modern-day slavery.
+In September 2010, the group performed at the Revelation Generation music festival in New Jersey.
+In October 2010, the band contributed an original song titled "What Can I Do" for Family Christian Stores' exclusive compilation album Freedom: Artists United for International Justice Mission, created in order to generate funds for International Justice Mission in fighting modern-day slavery.